 Tax incentives and/or other incentives for drivers of electric vehicles in TX.

-Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE, up to $1,200.
-For additional information, see the Austin Energy Home Charging website.
+Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE, up to $1,500.
+For additional information, see the Austin Energy Plug-In Rebate website.

 The Texas Commission on Environmental Quality (TCEQ) administers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program for the purchase or lease of a new light-duty vehicle powered by compressed natural gas (CNG), propane, hydrogen, or electricity.
-CNG and propane vehicles, including bi-fuel vehicles, are eligible for a rebate of $5,000 for the first 1,000 applicants.
-Electric drive vehicles powered by a battery or hydrogen fuel cell, including plug-in hybrid electric vehicles with a battery capacity of at least 4 kilowatt hours, are eligible for a rebate of $2,500, for the first 2,000 applicants.
-One rebate is available per eligible vehicle.
+CNG and propane vehicles are eligible for a rebate of $5,000 for the first 1,000 applicants.
+Electric drive vehicles powered by a battery or hydrogen fuel cell are eligible for a rebate of $2,500, for the first 2,000 applicants.
+One rebate will be available per eligible vehicle.
 Applications must be submitted by May 31, 2019.
 For more information, including eligibility requirements and the application form, see the TCEQ Texas Emissions Reduction Plan website.
 (Reference Texas Statutes Health and Safety Code 386 and Texas Administrative Code 114.610-114.613)